 In addition, our bylaws provide notice procedures for stockholders to nominate a person as a director and to propose business to be considered by stockholders at a meeting.
-Notice of a nomination or proposal must be delivered to us not less than 90 days and not more than 120 days prior to the date for the preceding year's annual meeting of stockholders; provided, however, that in the event that the annual meeting is called for a date that is more than 30 days before or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so received no earlier than the close of business on the 120th day before the meeting and not later than the later of (x) the close of business on the 90th day before the meeting is first made by us.
-Accordingly, for our 2024 Annual Meeting, assuming the meeting is held on or about December 29, 2024, notice of a nomination or proposal must be delivered to us no later than October 1, 2024.
+Notice of a nomination or proposal must be delivered to us not less than 90 days and not more than 120 days prior to the date for the preceding year's annual meeting of stockholders; provided, however, that in the event that the annual meeting is called for a date that is more than 30 days before or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so received no earlier than the close of business on the 120th day before the meeting and not later than the later of (x) the close of business on the 90th day before the meeting or (y) the close of business on the 10th day following the day on which public announcement of the date of the annual meeting is first made by us.
+Accordingly, for our 2024 Annual Meeting, assuming the meeting is held on or about December 29, 2024, notice of a nomination or proposal must be delivered to us no later than October 1, 2024 and no earlier than September 1, 2024.
 Nominations and proposals also must satisfy other requirements set forth in the bylaws.
 The Board of Directors may refuse to acknowledge the introduction of any stockholder proposal not made in compliance with the foregoing procedures.